-An Adaptive Correspondence Scoring Framework for Unsupervised Image Registration of Medical Images
+Adaptive Correspondence Scoring for Unsupervised Medical Image Registration

 Xiaoran Zhang John C. Stendahl Lawrence Staib Albert J. Sinusas